 We can do a lot to fix climate change over the next thirty years.
 What if we could spend that time saving a quarter of a million tonnes of carbon emissions from one hospital?
 What would that look like?

 Imagine taking 52,000 cars off the road?
 Or planting over 4 million trees?
 Or building the Noventa WET system …

-With that, we at Talkin’ Trash are thrilled to turn it over to Larissa Cahute with the UHN news story: UHN reducing emissions with huge new wastewater energy system …
+If you’ve never heard of a WET system before, you’re not alone.
+The key thing to understand is that it will help one of our hospitals and research towers to With that, we at Talkin’ Trash are thrilled to turn it over to Larissa Cahute with the UHN news story: UHN reducing emissions with huge new wastewater energy system …

 Toronto Western Hospital (TWH) and Krembil Discovery Tower will soon be home to the world’s largest raw wastewater energy transfer (WET) system, reducing the site’s carbon emissions by a quarter of a million tonnes over the next 30 years.

 Renewable energy company Noventa Energy, the Government of Canada, City of Toronto, UHN and Vancity Community Investment Bank (VCIB), were part of a virtual event Friday announcing the project.